Things For Kids To Do In Savannah | Kid Activities

 Since 2016, we’ve been dedicated to creating quality home-grown escape games, while also delivering impeccable customer service.
 As a family run business, our number one goal is to ensure you have an amazing and memorable experience.
 From our top-notch escape games to the relaxing atmosphere of our ‘Hideaway Lounge’, there is something here for everyone.d

 3 Rooms.
 60 Minutes.
 Can you escape???
 There’s only one way to find out!

 108 Godley Road, Bloomingdale, GA 31302

 Though the Combat Zone is only open on weekends, it’s worth taking time to try out with the family.
 Even if you have no interest in driving a tank, one of the main attractions at Combat Zone you and your kids can enjoy is a paintball fight.
-They recommend that no one under the age of eight participate.
+They recommend that no one under the age of eight should participate.
 But if you feel your kids are old enough, this will be a great experience for the entire family.

 Its low impact style means that you won’t have to worry about your kids getting hurt.
 When you pay for your paintball fight you get all of the necessary equipment.
-You can also use the available paintball fields up to four hours.
-The Combat Zone even hosts group events, and birthday parties so you can treat your kids to a one time paintball experience that they’ll remember.
+You can also use the available paintball fields for up to four hours.
+The Combat Zone even hosts group events, and birthday parties so you can treat your kids to a one-time paintball experience that they’ll remember.

 Savannah Children’s Museum